All articles

 Translation — you need to know what something says, and you don't particularly care about learning from it.

-Learning — you want to understand French better, and the translation is a means to that end.
+Learning — you want to understand French better, remember the patterns, and use meaning support only as one step in the process.

 Most tools are built for the first goal.
 Only a few are built for the second.
 This list covers both.